hackerdude/jiratotaskmanagers/README.markdown

   your Omnifocus.
 Delete a task and run it again to see it add it again without asking you for authentication.

+# Scheduling your task

-You are set up!
-Now you can put it on a cron line, like this one which sets it to run at office hours (use `crontab -e` in Terminal for this):
+Once you've run it once successfully, you can put it on a cron line, like this one which sets the jiratoomnifocus script to run at office hours (use `crontab -e` in Terminal for this):

     */10 7-18 * * * /yourdir/jiratoomnifocus > /yourdir/log/jira_to_omnifocus.log 2>&1